malessandrini/boswars-user-manual/boswars-manual-en.md

 ![Magma pump](pics/structs/magma-pump.png "Magma pump")

-Built on top of a magma spot, it produces a fixed amount of magma.
+Built on top of a magma spot, it produces a constant amount of magma.
 See [resources](#resources) for a deeper explanation.

 ### Radar ("R")